ambro1987/Events-as-Posts/readme.txt

 Other features include:

 * 3 layouts for the list of events (1, 2, and 3 columns)
-* Settings for text color of location, date, time and categories
+* Settings for text color of title, location, date, time and categories
 * A stylesheet to iclude your own custom styles

 **Languages**